walterisbrown/addisoncountyfielddays/content/exhibits/4H_Horse_and_Pony.md

 COME FIRST SERVED BASIS.
 You need to fill out a camper form and send it in with your entry blank, a site will be assigned to you, if none are available you will be notified by management. $35/night $150 a week.
-33. Do not arrive before 3:00 p.m. on Sunday with your horse/pony and/or camper.
+33.**** Do not arrive before 3:00 p.m. on Sunday with your horse/pony and/or camper.****
 34. Make all checks payable to Addison County Fair & Field Days.
-35. Entries close with the postmark of July 30, 2019.
+35. Entries close with the postmark of July 30, 2021.
 36. No hay allowed in front of stalls during Field Days.
 37. NO ONE SHALL APPROACH A JUDGE WITH REGARD TO A DECISION UNLESS HE FIRST OBTAINS PERMISSION FROM THE SHOW COMMITTEE, WHO SHALL